Pablo Chavarría: Kortrijk (loans)

-RC Lens
+Lens

 On 17 July 2013, Chavarría signed for Lens in Ligue 2 for an undisclosed fee on a three-year deal after leaving Anderlecht for good.

 Chavarría started his career at Lens with three goals in two games, scoring against Dijon and then scoring twice against Auxerre.
 On two occasions, he scored two goals in two matches, which the first one was between on 30 September 2013 and 7 October 2013 against Metz and Arles-Avignon; and the second one was between Dijon and Auxerre.
 In the Round of 32 in Coupe de France, he scored an equaliser against Bastia in a 2–1 win.
 During the season, he was included in a three-man attack with Yoann Touzghar and Danijel Ljuboja in a 4-4-2 formation by Manager Antoine Kombouaré.
 However, during a 1–1 draw against Le Havre on 17 February 2017, he sustained an injury, resulting being substituted in the second half and was sidelined for two weeks.
 Up until his injury in February, he went on to score the total of ten goals for the side.
-It wasn't until on 31 March 2014 when he made his return in a match against Clermont, which resulted in a 1–1 draw.
-It wasn't until on 25 April 2014 when he scored again, in a 1–1 draw against AS Nancy.
+On 31 March 2014, he made his return in a match against Clermont, which resulted in a 1–1 draw.
+On 25 April 2014, he scored again, in a 1–1 draw against AS Nancy.
 In his first season at Lens, Chavarría finished as a second top-scorer behind Yoann Touzghar contributing to the club's promotion to Ligue 1.